kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

   - [Slack](#slack)
   - [Mailing List and GitHub Notification Best Practices](#mailing-list-and-github-notification-best-practices) (SIG Contributor Experience)

 For brevity’s sake, not every aspect of running a SIG is covered.
-If you have questions, please reach out in **#chairs-and-leads**.
+If you have questions, please reach out in [#chairs-and-leads](https://kubernetes.slack.com/messages/chairs-and-techleads).

 ## Ways of Working Agreement